 Who are we?

-- ENGAGE the public to reimagine the archives as part of their commons
+• Engaging the public to reimagine archives as part of their everyday lives.

 Why does this matter?

 Archives emerge from our collective stories, and they give rise to future intertwined stories.
 They should be seen as a vibrant core of the physical and digital commons, a place that citizens instinctively reach out to online, or over a weekend visit with their families.
 But that just doesn’t happen in India.
 Archives are very difficult to work with due to lack of visibility, unnecessarily strict regulation, and a great deal of apathy from all sides.
 We need wider awareness, education and engagement, and a strong push toward structured archives along international standards.
 Archives need to be examined not just by the fleeting research scholar, but also every member of the public, and also students in secondary or tertiary education, which is perhaps an archives’ biggest untapped potential in India.
 We want the community to see – and make – connections between their own lives and the disparate archival records flung across repositories.
-And through our activities, we intend to foster an environment of archival thinking through education and practice, civic awareness, and broadly, a sense of empathy, seeing a little of us in the other.
+Archives enable diverse stories.
+This aim guides the work of Milli, the purpose, form and content of an archive, and what environments it could nourish in the future.
+Through our activities, we intend to foster an environment of archival thinking through education and practice, civic awareness, and broadly, a sense of empathy, seeing a little of us in the other.

 What is the origin of Milli, and what has it done so far?

 The founding of the Milli Archives Foundation was the result of deliberations within ‘Milli’, a collective of individuals and communities who are passionate about archives.
-Over the last four years, the above mentioned ideas have gathered steam through collaborations and the free-to-public Milli Sessions, with over 1500 registrants, over 400 active participants from across India and other countries, and 40+ partnering institutions.
+Over the years, the above mentioned ideas have gathered steam through collaborations and the free-to-public Milli Sessions, with over 1500 registrants, over 400 active participants from across India and other countries, and 40+ partnering institutions.
 There really has been no equivalent to this in the past, and it is a unique initiative even at a global scale.
-All material from the Sessions is publicly accessible: IAW2020 and IAW2021.
+All material from the Sessions is publicly accessible: Milli Sessions.

 In January 2023, Milli also launched “Archives, Ethics and the Law in India: A Guidebook for Archivists in India”, in collaboration with the Archives at NCBS.
-The first draft of this open access guidebook can be reviewed at ethics-law.archives.ncbs.res.in.
+The first draft of this open access guidebook can be reviewed at Archives, Ethics and the Law.
 The project is perhaps one of the first of its kind in India.
 It brings together issues relating to archives, law, ethics, ownership, access, and privacy.

 Who is heading Milli?